Pripyat: Transport

 The city was served by Yaniv station on the Chernihiv–Ovruch railway.
-It was an important passenger hub of the line and was located between the southern suburb of Pripyat and the village of Yaniv.
+It was an important passenger hub of the line and was located between the southern suburb of Pripyat and Yaniv.
 An electric train terminus of Semikhody, built in 1988 and located in front of the nuclear plant, is currently the only operating station near Pripyat connecting it to Slavutych.